How to grow Heirloom tomatoes from seeds – A Complete Guide

 Growing Heirloom tomatoes in containers:

 Make use of a large pot or container with drainage holes in the bottom.
 Utilize loose, well-draining soil.
 We propose a good potting mix with added organic matter.
 Plant one heirloom tomato plant per pot.
 Put the selected pot in a sunny spot with six to eight hours of full sun a day.
-Maintain soil moist.
-Containers will dry out more quickly than the garden soil, so check daily & provide extra water during a heat wave.
+Maintain soil moisture.
+Containers will dry out more quickly than the garden soil, so check daily & provide extra water during a heatwave.
 Tips for Growing Heirloom Tomato Plants in Containers: Most tomato plants require a container with a depth of 12 to 18 inches at a minimum.
 A smaller pot can lead to issues such as soil drying out too fast or blossom end rot.
 Larger containers prevent the soil from drying out too fast through the hot summer.
 Heirloom tomatoes require 6 to 8 hours of sun each day.
 Afternoon sun can excess the plant with sunlight that is too hot.
 Unless you can commit to a morning & evening watering, try to select a spot on your patio that gets ample sunlight earlier in the day.
 If you know you will require stakes because you chose indeterminate tomato plants, put the stakes in earlier.
 Containers or large pots dry out much faster than raised beds.
 Under-watering & over-watering can have detrimental effects.
 You must always check the soil before water.
 If it is dry an inch down into the soil, you require water.

 Heirloom seed collection:

 Heirloom tomato seeds “breed true,” unlike the seeds of hybridized plants.
 Both sides of the DNA in an heirloom variety come from a regular stable cultivar.
 Heirloom tomato varieties are “open pollinating” and cross-pollination is regular without human intervention.
 What Are Heirloom Seeds?
 Seeds typically are obtainable as heirlooms or hybrids.
 Hybrid seeds are formed by crossing two varieties.
 The purpose is to create vigorously producing plants.
 Heirloom seeds are very different.
-They are old-time varieties, open pollinated in its place of a hybrid.
+They are old-time varieties, open-pollinated in its place of a hybrid.
 Gardeners save the seeds each year from their plants & hand them down through generations.

 Heirloom seeds can be simply collected and normally almost all seeds will maintain to show the traits of the original seed because of this family of tomatoes almost always self-pollinates.
 Dramatic cross-pollination may happen in the presence of pollinating insects during flowering.
-Collecting heirloom seed is as easy as picking ripe tomatoes, mashing into a jar till less than half-full and filling with water.
+Collecting heirloom seed is as easy as picking ripe tomatoes, mashing into a jar till less than half-full, and filling with water.
 Shaking from time to time and allowing decomposing for 1 to 6 days until the seeds sink to the bottom, then rinsing until the seeds are clean, and drying.
 This decomposition is beneficial since it discourages the transmission of diseases to the seed; the drying promotes better germination & because the seeds are easier to separate when they are cleaned.